 How Scandal Helps Punish Powerful Corporate Criminals

 Could scandals actually be good for society?
-Often brushed aside as simply media hype or gossip, scandals can be potent opportunities for regulatory authorities to challenge individuals or corporations that are otherwise untouchable because of their high status, says new research.
+Often brushed aside as simply media hype or gossip, new research shows that scandals can be potent opportunities for regulatory authorities to challenge individuals or corporations that are otherwise untouchable because of their high status.

 Damaging cases of financial fraud often directly involve company CEOs.
 Are CEOs with a past in the military less likely to commit fraud?
 Or are they just better at not getting caught red-handed?
 New research by Georg Wernicke (HEC Paris) and Irmela Fritzi Koch-Bayram (University of Mannheim) sheds light on that question.

 CEO Pay and Philanthropy: When good intentions attract bad attention